ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 For every bug reported, a time-stamp of the discovery time should be retained along with other information collected.
 MDN uses statistical analyiss (Software Releasability Analysis) to determine how many bugs remain in the software, broken down by severity.
-No software shall be released that shows there is more than one Severity 1 remainining in the software.
+No software shall be released where this analysis shows that the maximum liklihood estimator is more than one Severity 1 remainining (p=0.95) in the software.

 The issue tracking mechanism of the github repository shall be used to record all issues.